NaluCFD/Nalu/docs/source/verification/verification.rst

 With the precursor data base containing the full transient data, a refinement study can be accomplished to determine numerical errors.
-Although the full machinery for temporal and spatial interpolation is active, the data requirement at the coarse simulations are represented as the subsets of the full data - both is space and time.
-As such, no numerical polution of second-order accuracy is expected.
+Although the full machinery for temporal and spatial interpolation is active, the data requirement at the coarse simulations are represented as the subsets of the full data - both in space and time.
+As such, no numerical degradation of second-order accuracy is expected.
 The subsequent simulations are run with an "external_data" transfer objective and a Realm of type, "external_data_provider".

 In Figure :numref:`ctv-l2`, a plot of :math:`L_2` norms of the x-component of velocity are shown